luckykk273/Allan-Variance/README.md

 # Find the y-intercept of the line
 intercept = log_allan_dev[argmin_abs_i] - slope_arw * log_tau[argmin_abs_i]
 ```
-In version 2, it fits data from beginning to where periods equal to 10.
+In version 2, it fits data from the beginning to where periods equal to 10:
 ```Python
 def _linear_func(x, a, b):
     return a * x + b